JGugino/html-countdown-form/README.md

 | `date-format` | Format the date to use month name (don't include to not format) | "long" | YES | YES |
 | `on-submit` | Name of the function to be called when form is submitted  | function | YES | NO |
 | `time` | The time to countdown to  | "month/day/year" | YES | YES |

+---

+## Changing Styles

+**To change the styles of the form simply open either `countdown_form_large.js`, or `countdown_form_small.js` in your editor of choice and edit the CSS variables at the top of the template element to the desired colors**